What is Data Structure? And What are the types of Data Structure?

 In an array, elements in memory are arranged in continuous memory.
 All the elements of an array are of the same type.
 And, the type of elements that can be stored in the form of arrays is determined by the programming language.

-Ø An array with each element represented by an index
+Ø An array with each element represented by

 Fig. 2 (Array data structure)